LOOKING FOR A LIST OF BANTAYAN ISLAND TOURIST SPOTS?

 Food Trip

-MJ Square is the most popular place in Bantayan Island when it comes to food and restaurants.
+MJ Square is the most popular place on Bantayan Island when it comes to food and restaurants.
 Here, you will find a lot of restaurants ranging from those offering eat-all-you-can seafood (which is seasonal), pastries, Filipino dishes, and a whole lot more.

 Sky Diving